Vaillant Boiler: No Hot Water (Causes & Fixes)

 HomeBlogVaillant: no hot water

 Vaillant's ecoTEC range is one of the most common boilers in UK homes, and "no hot water" is one of the most common faults owners report.
 The good news is that the cause is often something simple.
-The important thing is knowing which checks are genuinely safe for a homeowner and which ones cross the line into gas work that only a Gas Safe registered engineer should touch.

 This guide walks through the likely causes on a combi ecoTEC, what you can check in a couple of minutes, and when to book an engineer.